sergiusens/snappy-docs/usage/install.md

     ubuntu-core    16.04+20160419.20-55  109  canonical  -
     webdm          0.17                  21   canonical  -

-## Always fresh -- update fast and reliably
+## Always fresh -- automated and reliable updates

 When you're signed into the store, snaps are updated automatically in the background to the latest version, every day.
 This can also be done manually using `snap refresh` for either all installed snaps or by specifying particular snaps to refresh.